Illustration of a crawl space that has a desiccant dehumidifier installed to prevent moisture.

 Moisture - the big challenge of an unventilated crawl space

-The crawl space is also associated with moisture.
-An outside-ventilated crawl space is therefore considered a hazardous structure.
+The crawl space is also associated with moisture, and an outside-ventilated crawl space is considered a hazardous structure.

 Because the space is ventilated with outside air, warm, moist air can condense against cold surfaces in the crawl space during spring and summer.
 This can create a damp environment in which mould, rot and bad odours can take hold and spread if the conditions are right.
 Rain, surface water and groundwater also contribute to increasing the humidity in the space.

 If humidity levels are too high, as they are likely to be in summer, there is a risk that the indoor environment of the house will be affected.
-Bad odour can spread up into the home, and there is also a risk of microbial fouling and damage to the structure of the building.
+Bad odour can spread up into the home, and there is also a risk of microbial fouling on the blind floor, insulation and building structure.

 How can you protect your crawl space from high humidity?